corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 		- HTTPS
 		- Force encryption => use the bucket policy of aws:SecureTransport
 - **CORS
-	- Cross-Origin Resource Sharing
+	- Cross-Origin Resource Sharing: defines a way for client web applications that are loaded in one domain to interact with resources in a different domain
 - **MFA Delete
-	- Extra protection against permanent deletion.
+	- Extra protection against permanent deletion, which forces users to use MFA codes before deleting S3 objects.
+It's an extra level of security to prevent accidental deletions.
 	- `aws s3api put-bucket-versioning --bucket demo-stephane-mfa-delete-2020 --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "arn:aws:iam::XXXXXXXXXX:mfa/root-account-mfa-device XXXXXX --profile root-mfa-delete-demo(this is the profile)`
 - **Glacier Valut Lock & S3 Object Lock
 	Adopt a WORM model (Write Once Read Many)